Bryce Kustra, Luke Stretch, Lisa Wang

 Jun 23, 2020

 Due to perceived administrative burden and risk, applications for support through CECRA have been much lower than expected.
-Bill 23 indirectly encourages participation in the federal program by substantially limiting the remedies available to landlords in the short term.
+The CTPA indirectly encourages participation in the federal program by substantially limiting the remedies available to landlords in the short term.

-Bill 23 joins similar provisions that have been proposed in other provinces in response to the financial impact of the pandemic on small businesses.
-Ontario’s Bill 192: Protecting Small Business Act updates the Commercial Tenancies Act and will be retroactively effective from May 1, 2020, onwards.
-Québec’s Bill 61 will address the time period from March 13, 2020, onwards.
-British Columbia’s Ministerial Order No. M179 under the Emergency Program Act also imposes a moratorium on eviction for tenancy agreements; however, it is only effective from May 29, 2020, onwards.
+The CTPA joins similar provisions that have been passed or proposed in other provinces in response to the financial impact of the pandemic on small businesses.
+Ontario’s Protecting Small Business Act updates the Commercial Tenancies Act and is retroactively effective from May 1, 2020, onwards.
+Québec’s An Act to restart Québec’s economy and to mitigate the consequences of the public health emergency declared on 13 March 2020 because of the COVID-19 pandemic will address the time period from March 13, 2020 onwards once it passes.
+British Columbia’s Commercial Tenancy (COVID-19) Order (Ministerial Order No. M179) and Emergency Program Act also imposes a moratorium on eviction for tenancy agreements; however, it is only effective from May 29, 2020, onwards.

-Any non-compliance by the landlord to the bill will be regarded as a substantial breach of the tenancy agreement itself and tenants may bring action accordingly.
-The main points of Bill 23 [PDF] are outlined below:
+Any non-compliance by the landlord to the CTPA will be regarded as a substantial breach of the tenancy agreement itself and tenants may bring action accordingly.
+The main points of the CTPA [PDF] are outlined below:

-- The landlord must own “commercial real property” occupied by one or more small businesses affected by the COVID-19 pandemic.
+- The landlord must own “commercial real property” occupied by one or more small businesses impacted by COVID-19.
 “Commercial real property” is defined as any commercial property with small business tenants, even if there are residential or mixed-use tenants present.

-The Press Release accompanying the bill suggests that it will apply to a broader set of tenancy agreements than those eligible for CECRA, including businesses that have lost 25% or more revenue due to the pandemic.
-Further, the definition of a tenant includes an occupant under a sublease, meaning the bill may apply to not only conventional commercial landlords, but also non-real estate companies that have subleased excess space.
-Notably, the bill will not apply to landlords and tenants that are not in the classes listed in the regulations.
-Further, the bill does not apply to lease agreements entered after March 17, 2020 (subject to certain unique exceptions).
+Further, the definition of a tenant includes an occupant under a sublease, meaning the Act applies to not only conventional commercial landlords, but also non-real estate companies that have subleased excess space.
+The CTPA does not apply to lease agreements entered after March 17, 2020 (subject to certain unique exceptions).

-- When: The bill will apply to the time period from March 17, 2020, until the “emergency end date,” currently defined as August 31, 2020 (the Emergency End Date).
+- When: The CTPA applies to the time period from March 17, 2020, until the “emergency end date,” currently defined as August 31, 2020 (the Emergency End Date).